omerwe/S-PCGC/README.md

 5. We highly recommend that you provide external estimates of SNP frequencies to pcgc_sumstats_creator.py via the flag `--frqfile`, based on a reference panel.
 This can prevent bias arising due to the fact that cases are over-enriched in case-control studies, which could bias the MAF estimates and the heritability estimates.

-6. S-PCGC estimates h^2 across all common SNPs in the reference panel, including ones without summary statistics (e.g. unimputed SNPs), exactly like S-LDSC.
-This stands in contrast to software such as [gcta](https://cnsgenomics.com/software/gcta/), which only estimates the heritability that is tagged by genotyped and imputed SNPs.

 <br><br>